Asthma

 Asthma attacks can develop over a few minutes or a few days.
 In an emergency situation, farming men, women, children and agricultural workers need to act quickly as they may have longer travel distances to seek medical treatment – placing them at greater health risk.
 For this reason it is important to have an asthma management plan in place for those individuals on the farm or workplace who are known to suffer from asthma.
 This plan should at least contain:

-In all cases, asthma becomes a medical emergency if the person finds it increasingly difficult to breathe, has severe chest tightness, feels distressed and they are sucking in their throat and their ribs are retracting (pulling in).
+In all cases, asthma becomes a medical emergency if the person finds it increasingly difficult to breathe and talk, has severe chest tightness, feels distressed and they are sucking in their throat and their ribs are retracting (pulling in).

 Call triple zero (000) for an ambulance in an emergency.